panilya/panilya.github.io/content/posts/anthropic_demonstrated_how_ai_can_analyze_itself.md

 At the foundation of Clio is a multi-level data processing pipeline, featuring:

 #### Feature extraction
-Clio uses specialized language models to:
+Clio uses Anthropic's LLMs to:
   - Analyze individual dialogues and extract parameters like language, topic, and user intent.
   - Work with direct metrics (e.g., dialogue length) and perform semantic analysis for deeper insights.